 Giralda Bell Tower

 The crowning piece of the Seville Cathedral is the famous Giralda Bell Tower.
-The tower, which today reaches a height of 98 meters (322 ft), was originally built at the end of the twelfth century as the minaret of the mosque.
+The tower, which today reaches a height of 98 meters (322 ft.), was originally built at the end of the twelfth century as the minaret of the mosque.

-The tower escaped the earthquakes of the fourteenth century unscathed so it was decided to keep the tower and convert it into a bell tower for the cathedral; Christian symbols were added to the spire.
+The tower escaped the earthquakes of the fourteenth century unscathed, so it was decided to keep the tower and convert it into a bell tower for the cathedral; Christian symbols were added to the spire.
 A remodeling in 1568, when the magnificent Renaissance belfry was added, gave the tower its current appearance.

-A large number of impressive doors give access to the cathedral.
+Multiple impressive doors give access to the cathedral.
 The most famous of these is the Puerta de los Palos, near the Giralda Tower.
 It is decorated with a relief depicting the Adoration of the Magi, created by Miguel Florentín in 1520.

 Florentín also designed the relief over the Puerta de las Campanillas, showing Christ’s entry intro Jerusalem.
 The Cathedral’s main portal, the Puerta de la Asuncíon, is situated at the Avenida de la Constitution.
 Created in 1833, it is decorated with statues of saints and a relief above the door shows the Assumption of the Virgin.